Harnessing technology in a way that works for everyone

 We are committed to using technology in a way that works for everyone; helping make care better for patients and helping staff make the most of technology-driven healthcare.

-The digital health programme for BOB STP will build upon foundations laid down by the Oxford Academic Health Science Network through its work on the development of a digital roadmap.
+The digital health programme for BOB ICS will build upon foundations laid down by the Oxford Academic Health Science Network through its work on the development of a digital roadmap.

-The Programme has received an £11.43 million boost from NHS England, which will be matched locally by BOB STP creating an £23 million budget.
+The Programme has received an £11.43 million boost from NHS England, which will be matched locally by BOB ICS creating an £23 million budget.

 12 projects have been approved across the three local areas; Buckinghamshire, Oxfordshire and Berkshire West

 - A new pathology IT System for Oxfordshire

 - Improvements to maternity electronic patient record in Berkshire West